Getting Started

 The onboarding wizard walks you through a few quick steps to personalize your experience:

-- Company name — Enter your company or team name.
+- Company name — Enter your company or team name, or skip it (optional).

 - Your role — Select from Designer, Developer, Project Manager, QA Engineer, Founder/CEO, or Agency Owner.